Great Tribulation: How to Discern Truth from Deception

 Luke 21:32 Verily I say unto you, This generation shall not pass away, till all be fulfilled.

-I trust we see in Matthew 23:36 that Jesus clearly spoke of the woes and vengeance upon their generation.
+I trust we see in Matthew 23:36 that Jesus spoke of the woes and vengeance upon their generation.
 Throughout his ministry, he spoke of the judgment coming upon their generation.
-This is extremely important because the same term is used again in Matthew 24:34.
+This statement is significant because the same term is used again in Matthew 24:34.

 Matthew 24:34 Verily I say unto you, This generation shall not pass, till all these things be fulfilled.

-The things be fulfilled refers to the great tribulation.
-This generation–the generation to which Jesus spoke–would not pass before the great tribulation was fulfilled.
+The things be fulfilled” refers to the great tribulation.
+This generation—the generation to which Jesus spoke—would not pass before the great tribulation fulfilled.

 18. Jerusalem destroyed, the house would be left desolate (Matthew 23:37-39)

 The Lord said he would have taken Jerusalem under his wings (Psa 17:8), but it would not.
-It rejected the stone and now the stone would crush Jerusalem to powder.
+It rejected the stone, and now the stone would crush Jerusalem to powder.
 Jesus said, Behold, your house is left unto you desolate.
-This is the abomination of desolation spoken by Daniel (Matthew 24:15).
-Jerusalem would be burned with fire.
+This event is the abomination of desolation spoken by Daniel (Matthew 24:15).
+Jerusalem would burn with fire.
 The house of God would be left desolate.
-It would all come upon their generation.
-Their generation would not escape damnation.
+It would all come upon their generation, and their generation would not escape damnation.

-This historically took place in A.D.
-70 some 37 years later.
-This was within one generation.
-All the cities Jesus spoke judgment to were destroyed.
-Jerusalem was burned.
+This destruction historically took place in A.D.
+70, some 37 years later.
+This tribulation was within one generation.
+Rome destroyed all the cities to whom Jesus spoke judgment.
+The Roman armies burned Jerusalem.
 The house of God was left desolate.

 II.
 Explanation to the Disciples

-The King James Version says Jesus went out, and departed from the temple.
-There is a double emphasis–went out, and departed from the temple.
+The King James Version says Jesus went out and departed from the temple.
+There is a double emphasis—went out and departed from the temple.
 Jesus had spoken his woes.
-Jerusalem would be burned and the temple made desolate.
-Jesus never entered the temple again – Ichabod!
+Jerusalem would burn, and the temple would be made desolate.
+Jesus never entered the temple again—Ichabod!

 Great Tribulation sermon video audio notes

 As they walked away, the disciples of Christ began to point out the beauty of the temple.
-It was, at this time, still under construction, but still a marvel.
+It was still under construction, but it was still a marvel.
 White stone and golden ornaments sparkled in the sun.
 The disciples had heard all Jesus had said about its desolation.
 Could it be true?

 Jesus responded to their comments.
-He said, See ye not all these things? verily I say unto you, There shall not be left here one stone upon another, that shall not be thrown down.
-Obviously, Jesus is speaking about the temple he had minutes before went out, and departed from.
-This is not a future temple.
-It is not a temple that will be built prior to a futuristic tribulation.
+He said, See ye not all these things?
+Verily I say unto you, There shall not be left here one stone upon another, that shall not be thrown down.
+Jesus is speaking about the temple he had minutes before went out and departed from.
+This temple is not a future temple.
+It is not a temple that will be built before a futuristic tribulation.
 It is not a temple of the future.
 However, it was the temple of the generation Christ came.

 2. “when will this happen, and what will be the sign of your coming and of the end of the age?
 [NIV] (Matthew 24:3-21)

-King James translates verse 3 as ….end of the world.
-It is the Greek word aion (Strong’s #165) and means age, period of time.
+King James translates verse 3 as …end of the world.
+The Greek word aion means age, period of time.
 No place is Jesus speaking of the end of the world.
 He has specifically spoken of the end of the age of the Jewish system since chapter 22.

 a. when will this happen

 The disciples wanted to know when will this happen?
 They wanted a specific day and hour.
-Their answer was given in Matthew 24:34-36
+The Lord answered in Matthew 24:34-36

 Matthew 24:34 Verily I say unto you, This generation shall not pass, till all these things be fulfilled.
 35 Heaven and earth shall pass away, but my words shall not pass away.
 36 But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only.